Fraud and identity theft: What to know and how to protect yourself.

 - Avoid shopping or banking on public Wi-Fi networks

 - Opt for paperless billing so you won’t receive sensitive information in an unsecured mailbox

-Commerce ID Recover provides restoration support and services that can help in the event of identity theft or suspected fraud.
+- Commerce ID Recover provides restoration support and services that can help in the event of ID theft or suspected fraud.

 At Commerce Bank, we recognize that protecting your financial accounts is more important than ever.
 If you’re ever worried that your Commerce Bank accounts have been compromised, or if you’re curious about how Commerce helps keep account holder information safe, contact us any time.

 1. “Fraud and Identity Theft,” Sontiq.com, posted Jan.
 15, 2020, https://www.sontiq.com/resources/fraud-and-identity-theft